aaronlifenghan/AlphaMWE/README.md

 Dr. Paolo Bolzoni, paolo.bolzoni.brown(at)gmail.com

-English-Spanish:
+English-Spanish (paused):
 Dr. Dexmont Pena, Email: dexmont.pena2(at)mail.dcu.ie / dexmont(at)gmail.com
 Miss.
 Sheila Lavado Muñoz
 Dr. Ricardo Bango coming-on-way news

 # Acknowledgment
 We are especially grateful to all the colleagues who contributed to the creation of this open source corpus from each language pair.
-We thank the continuous support from Roise McGagh, Paolo Bolzoni, Lorin Sweeney, Eoin Treacy and Yi Lu on the corpus in various ways.
+We thank the support and discussion we received from Roise McGagh, Paolo Bolzoni, Lorin Sweeney, Eoin Treacy and Yi Lu on the corpus in various ways.

 # news:
 AlphaMWE was presented in MWE-LEX@COLING2020 on December 13th.
 Tereska and Sonia were present together with Lifeng during the Online QA session.
-We thank the co-chairs/orgnizers, and got good feedback from audiences.
+We thank the co-chairs/orgnizers, and got good feedback from audiences at MWE WS.

-We thank Prof. Agata Savary, Uni. of Tours. to link AlphaMWE to the  list of language resources and tools for Polish - CLIP platform http://clip.ipipan.waw.pl/LRT
+We thank Prof. Agata Savary, Uni. of Tours to link AlphaMWE to the  list of language resources and tools for Polish - CLIP platform http://clip.ipipan.waw.pl/LRT

 Extended journal paper conditional accepted to Journal of LRE, entitled "Towards a resource for multilingual lexicons: an MT assisted and human-in-the-loop multilingual parallel corpus with multi-word expression annotation".